in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-general-understanding-protocols.md

 	- SMTP: Email Transfer Protocol
 	- and a lot of others...

-## HTTP vs HTTPS vs TCP vs TLS vs UDP
-- **Most applications** typically communicate at application layer
+**Most applications** typically communicate at application layer
 - Web apps/REST API(HTTP/HTTPS), Email Servers(SMTP), File Transfers(FTP)
 - All these applications use TCP/TLS at network layer(for reliability)

-- **HOWEVER** applications needing high performance **directly** communicate at transport layer:
+**HOWEVER** applications needing high performance **directly** communicate at transport layer:
 - Gaming applications and live video streaming use UDP (sacrifice reliability for performance)

-## HTTP vs HTTPS vs TCP vs TLS vs UDP - AWS Certification Exam Practice Questions

-Coming Soon..